AdobeDocs/experience-manager-dispatcher.en/help/using/security-checklist.md

 ## Restrict Access {#restrict-access}

-When configuring the Dispatcher you should restrict external access as much as possible.
+When configuring the Dispatcher, restrict external access as much as possible.
 See [Example /filter Section](dispatcher-configuration.md#main-pars_184_1_title) in the Dispatcher documentation.

 ## Make Sure Access to Administrative URLs is Denied {#make-sure-access-to-administrative-urls-is-denied}

 Make sure you use filters to block external access to any administrative URLs, such as the Web Console.

-See [Testing Dispatcher Security](dispatcher-configuration.md#testing-dispatcher-security) for a list of URLs that need to be blocked.
+See [Testing Dispatcher Security](dispatcher-configuration.md#testing-dispatcher-security) for a list of URLs that must be blocked.

 ## Use Allowlists Instead Of Blocklists {#use-allowlists-instead-of-blocklists}

 Allowlists are a better way of providing access control since inherently, they assume that all access requests should be denied unless they are explicitly part of the allowlist.
-This model provides more restrictive control over new requests that might not have been reviewed yet or taken into consideration during a certain configuration stage.
+This model provides more restrictive control over new requests that might not have been reviewed yet or considered during a certain configuration stage.

 ## Run Dispatcher with a Dedicated System User {#run-dispatcher-with-a-dedicated-system-user}

-When configuring the Dispatcher you should ensure that the web server is ran by a dedicated user with least privileges.
-It is recommended to only grant write access to the dispatcher cache folder.
+When configuring the Dispatcher, you should ensure that the web server is ran by a dedicated user with least privileges.
+It is recommended to only grant write access to the Dispatcher cache folder.

-Additionally, IIS users need to configure their website as follows:
+Also, IIS users must configure their website as follows:

 1. In the physical path setting for your web site, select **Connect as specific user**.
 1. Set the user.